app-sre/terraform-aws-vpc-flow-logs-splunk/README.md

 # Send VPC Flow logs to Splunk via Kinesis Firehose

 This module configures a Kinesis Firehose, sets up a subscription for a desired CloudWatch Log Group to the Firehose, and sends the log data to Splunk.
-A Lambda function is required to transform the VPC Log data to a format compatible with Splunk.
-This module takes care of configuring this Lambda function.

-The Lambda function used is the one provided for AWS by Splunk: https://github.com/splunk/splunk-aws-firehose-flowlogs-processor
+According to [AWS Big Data Blog](https://aws.amazon.com/blogs/big-data/ingest-vpc-flow-logs-into-splunk-using-amazon-kinesis-data-firehose/), a Lambda is no longer required to transform the VPC flow logs according to the 7.3.0 version in Splunk AWS Add-on, hence this module does not contain any Lambda processing any more.
+If you need to send data to a Splunk system with an older Add-on, please take a look to v0.1.0 of this module.

 ## Usage

-* Make sure your local Python interpreter is 3.8.x.
-This is what is currently targeted by splunk-aws-firehose-flowlogs-processo program.
 * The following example uses KMS to encrypt the HEC token.
 You can use that or whatever mechanism you have to avoid storing the HEC token in plain text, e.g. a parameter store.
 * Call the module, e.g.:
     ```